-"To understand the world - that is to be a Mathematician.
+"To understand the world - that is to be a mathematician.
 To know truth - that is to be a mathematician.

 It's not the final answer, so much as the journey that leads there; this is what inspires a mathematician.

 This A level provides students with transferrable skills useful in all aspects of personal and professional life; providing understanding of patterns, quantification of relationships and the ability to predict the future!"

-STUDYING MATHS AT WOODBRIDGE
+STUDYING MATHS

-Students wishing to study mathematics will need at least 6 GCSEs at grade 6 or above, including mathematics at grade 7 and above.
+Students wishing to study Mathematics should have a GCSE in Mathematics at grade 7 or above.
 It's worth knowing that attempting this course without a solid grasp of algebra could be extremely challenging and should definitely be a consideration.